Haxer900/ADVANCE/CONTENT_MANAGEMENT_GUIDE.md

 - "Change website colors"
 - "Add new blog post"

-Your ZENTHRA platform is fully customizable - every piece of text, image, color, and functionality can be modified to match your exact needs!
+Your MORE THAN FASHION platform is fully customizable - every piece of text, image, color, and functionality can be modified to match your exact needs!